Ask a Librarian

 What is a library database and how do I access one?

-Last updated on Feb 01, 2023 databases SUNY Ulster Student Portal
+Last updated on Feb 01, 2023 SUNY Ulster Student Portal databases

 A library research database is a searchable collection of information.
 Libraries pay for subscriptions to databases in order to provide their users access to the best information.
 Library databases contain scholarly articles from academic journals, newspaper articles, magazine articles, book reviews, ebooks, specialized encyclopedias and/or streaming video.